hzprog/restapi/README.md

 ## **Description**

-Simple RESTFull API for learning purposes, using Golang and MySql as Database with MVC
+Simple RESTFull API for learning purposes, using Golang and MySql with GORM as ORM as Database with MVC

 ## **Dependecies**